kecorbin/consul-cisco-network-automation/README.md

 # Profit!

-Try exploring things like `docker-compose stop web3`
+Try exploring things like `docker-compose stop web3` and observe the object groups reacting.